ickybodclay/adventurebot/README.md

 ## Endpoints

-Hular Hoops Bot provides optional endpoint to hook into for setting up stream labels or whatever!
+Hular Hoops Bot provides an optional endpoint to hook into for stream labels or whatever!

 ### Adventure Bot

-`/adventurebot/round` - get story info and current round of adventurebot

-`/adventurebot/events` - server sent events for story info and current round of adventurebot
+`GET /adventurebot/events` - server sent events for story info and current round of adventurebot